Route & Cable Car station info

 However, it is recommended to book in advance if you are travelling as a school or tour group.
 Group bookings for Wellington Cable Car should be made by email to firstname.lastname@example.org or call +64 4 472 0506.
 Bookings must be made during office operating hours (Mon-Fri 9am-4pm).

-How much does it cost to travel on Wellington Cable Car?
+How much does it cost to travel on the Wellington Cable Car?

 Where do I buy Cable Car tickets?